3dreamengine/3DreamEngine/docu/classes.md

 ## Scene
 A scene contains a list of objects to render.
 They are currently subject to change and will receive a demo project.
-The default scene is saved in `dream.scene`.
+The default scene is stored in `dream.scene`.

 extends `visibility`